DrupalizeMe/drupal_user_guide/source/de/images/README.txt

 - install-prepare-downloads.png : Shot from drupal.org.
 This is a
-  manually-generated screenshot of the section of the Download & Extend page on drupal.org that has the "Download Druppal 9...." button on it.
+  manually-generated screenshot of the section of the Download & Extend page on drupal.org that has the "Download Drupal 9...." button on it.
 We used to be able to generate it automatically, but drupal.org markup changed and it no longer works.
 - install-prepare-files.png : Shot from drupal.org